marcoantoniogodoy/ucberkeley-mlai-practical-application-11/README.md

 ## Overview:
 This repository contains a data analysis performed by Marco A. Godoy as part of the Practical Application Assignment 11 for the UC Berkeley Professional Certificate in ML/AI Program (2023).

-For a link to the Jupyter Notebook, please click here:
+For a link to the Jupyter Notebook, please click here:<br/>
 [https://github.com/marcoantoniogodoy/ucberkeley-mlai-practical-application-11/blob/main/prompt.ipynb](https://github.com/marcoantoniogodoy/ucberkeley-mlai-practical-application-11/blob/main/prompt_II.ipynb)

-Contact Information:
+Contact Information:<br/>
 https://www.linkedin.com/in/marco-antonio-godoy

 ## Data: